nss-cohort-36/c36-class-website/README.md

 ## Credits
 Contributors: <a href="https://www.linkedin.com/in/julian-garcia/">Julian Garcia</a>, <a href="https://www.linkedin.com/in/samanthapita/">Sam Pita</a>, <a href="https://www.linkedin.com/in/lauren-riddle/">Lauren Riddle</a>

-Class Logo Designed By: Guy Cherkesky
+Class Logo Designed By: <a href="https://www.linkedin.com/in/cherkesky/">Guy Cherkesky</a>

 View the deployed website <a href="https://nss-cohort-36.github.io/">here</a>!